nurupo/vlc-pause-click-plugin/README.md

   Note that this results in x2 GPU usage.
 - If you have Intel integrated graphics, you could try making VLC use that for its hardware-accelerated decoding.

+### It works for videos but not for audio-only files

+That's not a bug, that's the expected behavior due to how the plugin and VLC work.

+The plugin implements the "video filter" interface, which allows it to react on mouse clicks done on the video surface/image.
+When playing audio-only files, VLC doesn't show any video surface and thus doesn't load any of video filter plugins, so the plugin simply doesn't get loaded.

+There is, however, a creative way to make the plugin work on audio-only files - enable an audio visualization via Audio -> Visualizations menu.
+Enabling an audio visualization will force VLC to create a video surface for the visualization and load the plugin.
+Now, if you click on the visualization, the audio should pause.
+All visualizations seem to work aside from the 3D spectrum one.
+If you are on Linux, depending on how VLC is packaged in your distribution, you might need to install an additional package to enable audio visualizations, despite them already being listed in the GUI (e.g. `vlc-plugin-visualization` package in Debian).

 ## License
 LGPLv2.1+